|BC338B||Kings and Queens - House of Tudor Stamps Cover, alternative postmark, unsigned||£20.00||Buy Now|

 Issue Date: 21/04/2009

-Issue Name: House of Tudor
+Issue Name: Kings and Queens - House of Tudor Stamps Cover

 Producer: Buckingham Covers

 Arguably the most well know of the royal dynasties, the House of Tudor reigned for almost 120 years, spread between five Tudor monarchs (excluding Lady Jane Grey), the most famous of which is Elizabeth I. This stunning stamp cover is the third in our Kings and Queens series, and sees Buckingham Covers pay tribute to "Good Queen Bess".
 This cover is available signed by British actress and former politician Glenda Jackson CBE.